My OBGYN, LLC

 OB-GYNs located in Pembroke Pines, FL

 Pregnancy is an exciting time, and it’s also a time when you need to take extra special care of your health.
-At My OB/GYN, Dr. Helen Salsbury provides state-of-the-art prenatal care and obstetric services for women in and around Pembroke Pines, Florida, including VBAC (vaginal birth after C-section) options for women who’ve had one or more cesarean sections.
+At My OB/GYN, Dr. Salsbury provides state-of-the-art prenatal care and obstetric services for women in and around Pembroke Pines, Florida, including VBAC (vaginal birth after C-section) options for women who’ve had one or more cesarean sections.
 Care is focused on the unique needs of the patient to help both mother and baby stay healthy throughout pregnancy and delivery.
 Dr. Salsbury, herself, had a VBAC.

 Obstetrics and VBAC Q & A

 What happens in a prenatal exam?

 Having regular prenatal exams is vitally important for both you and your baby.
 Each exam includes different evaluations based on the stage of your pregnancy and the underlying health of you and your baby.
 All exams include evaluations of weight and blood pressure, and most include measurements of your belly, urine testing, and evaluations of the fetal heartbeat, as well as evaluations of your own heart and lungs.
 Dr. Salsbury checks for swelling in your hands and feet and other issues that can be signs of an underlying problems.
 Some exams include blood tests and an ultrasound to check on the health and development of the baby.